 The western edge of the Lakeview area corresponds to the eastern edge of the old Credit Mississauga reserve which became the eastern edge of Port Credit village after the abandonment of the reserve by the Mississaugas.

 The 1900s brought new challenges to the Lakeview area.
 At the beginning of the century the areas was largely rural with small communities at the various crossroads.
 With the advent of World War 1, Lakeview began its shift from a rural economy to a military, industrial and finally suburban one.

 The first aerodrome (airport) in Canada was located on the present day grounds of the old Lakeview Generating Station.
 Here pilots were trained for overseas aerial warfare.
 The federal government had obtained a large tract of Lakefront land in the eastern end of Lakeview that it used during the years for various military purposes including armaments manufacture, weapons training and barracks.

 During World War 2 the government operated a small arms manufactory.
 It produced huge quantities of weapons for use overseas.
-After the war the plant was closed and it largely female work force was laid off, prompting and supporting the rise of the women’s movement in Canada.
+After the war the plant was closed and its largely female work force was laid off, prompting and supporting the rise of the women’s movement in Canada.

 Lakeview today consists of a largely suburban economy with light industrial along much of the prime Lakefront land south of Lakeshore Road.
 This land is currently being planned for a new urban core and is a part of the Inspiration Lakeview policy of the City of Mississauga.
 This policy was developed following a community led initiative known as the Lakeview Legacy Project which was created by the Lakeview Ratepayer’s Association.
-This is the first time in Canada that a community has spearheaded its own redevelopment.
-In recognition of its pioneering work in 2009, the Association was awarded a bronze medal in urban design from the Canadian Design Exchange Awards.
+This is the first time in Canada that a community group has spearheaded its own redevelopment.
+In recognition of its pioneering work in 2009, the Lakeview Ratepayers Association was awarded a bronze medal in urban design from the Canadian Design Exchange Awards.